-Any officer assigned to the Field Training Program as a Field Training Officer

-(FTO), Field Training Detective (FTD), or Field Training Supervisor (FTS) shall receive one dollar (\$1) per hour in addition to the officer's regular compensation for the duration of the appointment through the last pay period of the calendar year.
+Any officer assigned to the Field Training Program as a Field Training Officer (FTO), Field Training Detective (FTD), or Field Training Supervisor (FTS) shall receive one dollar and twenty-five cents (\$1.25) per hour in addition to the officer's regular compensation for the duration of the appointment through the last pay period of the calendar year.
 Management shall list all positions that are eligible for the FTO/FTD/FTS designations at the time of the posting for selection of the positions.
 Officers who are removed by the Chief with cause and those who voluntarily transfer to a non FTO/FTD/FTS position shall forfeit the additional compensation for the remainder of the calendar year.